-The Council's Legal Adviser and Building Control had considered the contract, a copy of which was circulated, and consider it to be acceptable.
+The Council's Legal Adviser and Building Control have considered the contract a copy of which is enclosed and consider it to be acceptable.

-Proposed by Councillor Lynch Seconded by Councillor Blair and agreed that the Property Details Surveys contract with Land and Property Services from 31 March 2018 until 31 March 2019 with Land and Property Services be approved.
+RECOMMENDATION: that the Property Details Surveys contract with Land and Property Services from 31 March 2018 until 31 March 2019 with Land and Property Services be agreed.

-ACTION BY: Bronagh Doonan, Head of Property and Building Services/Paul Casey, Borough Lawyer
+Prepared & Agreed by: Bronagh Doonan, Head of Property and Building Services